 The University’s School of Law in Orlando gained full accreditation from the American Bar Association in 2006; over 20 other degree programs have been re-accredited by national associations.
 Barry was awarded ten year re-accreditation from the Southern Association of Colleges and Schools Commission on Colleges in December 2014.

-Since 2004, Barry’s student athletes have won ten NCAA Division II national team championships and one individual national championship bringing the University’s total of national team championships to fifteen.
+Since 2004, Barry’s student athletes have won eleven NCAA Division II national team championships and one individual national championship bringing the University’s total of national team championships to sixteen.

 Currently, Sister Linda is a member of civic, educational and professional organizations - Greater Miami Chamber of Commerce Board of Governors; Orange Bowl Committee; Beacon Council’s Coordinating Council and Academic Leaders’ Council; International Women's Forum, Florida Chapter; United Way of Miami Dade Advisory Council; Independent Colleges & Universities of Florida - Executive Committee; Executive Committee, Life Sciences South Florida (LSSF); NCAA Sunshine State Conference President’s Council; Dominican Higher Education Council; Florida Association of Colleges and Universities-2013-2014 president; Florida Campus Compact Executive Committee; Hispanic Association of Colleges and Universities 2015 National Conference Host Committee; Independent Sector 2015 National Conference Host Committee; Honorary Board member, Holocaust Documentation and Education Center.